xLeiti/PracticeUtils/README.md

 - **Interactive Menus** – many features (like `loadpos` and `lineup_menu`) use HUD hints.
 Use `menu_up`/`menu_down` to navigate, and `USE`/`RELOAD`/`INSPECT` to interact.
 - **Scanning** – define at least one zone with `lineup_target`, then run `lineup_scan`.
 The script will freeze you, simulate many throws, and show results.
+- **Custom Spawns** – create a map‑specific `.cfg` in `practiceutils/maps/` to define your own spawn points.
+The script loads them on map start.
 - **Bots** – use `placebots` to position bots on your saved spots for testing nades or angles.
 - **Cleanup** – run `-practiceutils` to cleanly remove the script without restarting the map.